Ohio IOP (Intensive Outpatient Program)

 Therapy takes place in regularly scheduled sessions at an outpatient treatment center, utilizing a combination of individual and group counseling.
 Although attendance at 12-step support groups like AA and NA is not part of most rehab programs, clinical staff will encourage you to explore the benefits of peer support groups.

-One goal of an IOP is to mimic the treatment delivered in residential rehab, but without the accompanying restrictions.
+One goal of an intensive outpatient program Cincinnati is to mimic the treatment delivered in residential rehab, but without the accompanying restrictions.

 There are several core benefits of a highly structured treatment for substance abuse, even when delivered in an outpatient setting: